RYWU/ComPro/README.md

 ### Hint
 * All lucky numbers in [1,10000] are 777, 7077, 7707, 7770, 7777.
 * There are two bonus tests (3 points each) in this problem.
 The condition T≤300 holds for the first 10 tests.

+## Rabbit House (Time Limit: 1s)

+### Description

+Kokoa is a coffee shop clerk of Rabbit House.
+Since Rabbit House is a famous coffee shop, it earns lots of money per day.
+Kokoa records the total income si everyday, and checks whether it matches the cash Rabbit House has now.
+To prevent malicious modification, she also records ci, which is the checksum of si.

+As a normal high school girl, she doesn't know the complicate message digest algorithms like MD5 or SHA-1.
+Instead, she just calculate the digit sums of si.
+The digit sum of a given integer is the sum of all its digits.
+For example, if s=[302,1000,2011], the checksums will be c=[5,1,4].

+But this algorithm is too naive.
+It's easy to construct a different s with same checksums.
+For instance, if s=[5,10,13], the checksums will also be c=[5,1,4].
+To show how unreliable is digit sum, please construct a valid s for a given c, such that the last element of s is as small as possible.
+If there are more than one possible s, choose the one with smallest sn−1, where n is the length of s.
+If there are still more than one possible s, choose the one with smallest sn−2, and so on.

+### Input Format

+The first line contains an integer T indicating the total number of test cases.
+Each test case starts with an integer n in one line, indicating the number of days, followed by a line of n integers c1,c2,…,cn.

+* 1≤T≤10
+* 1≤n,ci≤1000
+### Output Format

+For each test case, please output n integers s1,s2,…,sn in one line.
+Note that s should be strictly increasing since Rabbit House is famous and has income everyday.

+### Sample Input

+2
+3
+5 1 4
+10
+3 1 4 1 5 9 2 6 5 3
+### Sample Output

+5 10 13
+3 10 13 100 104 108 110 114 122 201